-The department shall develop and implement a quality improvement system of performance indicators and outcome measures to evaluate the level and effectiveness of participation of individuals who are eligible for community-based services and to ensure that the services and support that an individual receives pursuant to the Money Follows the Person in New Mexico Act are adequate.
+The department shall develop and implement a quality improvement system of performance indicators and outcome measures to evaluate the level and effectiveness of participation of individuals who are eligible for community-based services and to ensure that the services and support that an individual receives pursuant to the Money Follows the Person in New Mexico Act [27-15-1 NMSA 1978] are adequate.

 Effective dates. - Laws 2006, ch.
-112 contained no effective date provision, but, pursuant to N.M.
+112 contains no effective date provision, but, pursuant to N.M.
 Const., art.
-IV, § 23, was effective May 17, 2006, 90 days after adjournment of the legislature.
+IV, § 23, is effective May 17, 2006, 90 days after adjournment of the legislature.